-Mid 2021, CrossFit Eudokia conducted a survey into the Positive Health of its community.
+CrossFit and Positive Health, a perfect match!
 Positive Health is a dynamic concept of health care in which prevention and self- management are key.
-One of the outcomes was that the Eudokia community feels physically, mentally, and emotionally healthier when doing CrossFit regularly, and moreover when doing something meaningful for others and investing in social participation.
-However, what the latter meant in concrete terms and how it was to take shape remained unclear.
-With our How Can We Help- follow up project we gave it hands and feet.
-Here is how we did it:
+The CrossFit Eudokia community feels physically, mentally, and emotionally healthier when doing CrossFit regularly, and when doing something meaningful for others and investing in social participation.
+With our How Can We Help- project we brought that to life!

 World Health Day 2022: The start of our follow-up project